Art activities with spaghetti brushes.

 WE LOVED our brooms!
 The girls were thrilled and I did talk them into not separating the strings.
 It is a spaghetti brush- I had to sell the deal to them else, they would have removed the band and had a ball with the colored spaghetti which eventually did happen-Thankfully not before I took pictures of their painting

-See, I told you we used a bit of blue and yellow too.
+We used a bit of blue and yellow too.

 Two tiny hands painting in unison!
-I know corny- But I’m their mom and I love tiny hands and feet pictures.
+I know corny- But I’m their mom and I love their tiny hands and feet pictures.

 Here is our final product hanging on our kitchen wall.

 Pretty sweet I think.
 Next time I’m gonna spell out their names with some cooked spaghetti strings and let them dry.
 Slowly peel out for some tape resist art.